Application and Admissions

 Effective Fall 2021, students have the option to substitute their Comm 87 requirement with CMPSC 5A: Introduction to Data Science 1 AND CMPSC 5B: Introduction to Data Science 2.
 Students would need to fill out a Petition for Degree Requirements after they've successfully earned a letter grade of C- or higher in both courses.
 The grades earned in CMPSC 5A/B will be averaged and will factor into pre-major GPA and re-calculated as if only 5 units were earned.

-If a student takes BOTH COMM 87/PSTAT 5A/LS and CMPSC 5A/B, we will default to our Comm major sheet to fulfill the statistics requirement (the grade earned in COMM 87/PSTAT 5A/LS will be calculated in the major GPA).
+If a student takes both COMM 87/PSTAT 5A/LS and CMPSC 5A/B, we will default to our Comm major sheet to fulfill the statistics requirement (the grade earned in COMM 87/PSTAT 5A/LS will be calculated in the major GPA).

 Communication Majors